Bequests 101: A Nonprofit Guide to Legacy-Giving

 A will is a legal document that states how an individual wishes to distribute their property and possessions after their death, while a bequest is a transfer of one’s tangible assets to his family members, friends, or organizations after their death.

-In other words, a bequest is the act of giving, and passing on, ownership of a property to a nonprofit as described in a will.
+In other words, a bequest is an act of giving, and passing on, ownership of a property to a nonprofit as described in a will.
 The content of the will dictates what is bequested to the beneficiary.
 This means a will is all-encompassing as it lists assets or properties an individual owned, including the items to be bequested, and details how each asset should be distributed.

 What Is The Difference Between A Gift And A Bequest?